gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslAdvection1D.md

 **Parameters:**

-* `function_interpolator` Interpolator along the GridInterest direction to interpolate the advected function (allfdistribu) on the domain of the function.
+* `function_builder` Builder along the GridInterest direction used to build the interpolation representation of the advected function (allfdistribu) on the domain of the function.
+* `function_evaluator` Evaluator along the GridInterest direction used to evaluate the advected function at the characteristic feet.
 * `adv_field_builder` Builder along the GridInterest direction to build a spline representation of the advection field on the function domain.
 * `adv_field_evaluator` Evaluator along the GridInterest direction to evaluate the advection field spline representation on the function domain.
 * `time_stepper_builder` A builder for the time integration method used for the characteristic equation.